Santa Monica

 (Don’t forget that any TV set graphic on my website links to a video!)

-Santa Monica Airport has a rich history, but look at it now — an aircraft carrier afloat in a sea of homes.
-We know it is time for safety changes, but all airborne operations are controlled by the Federal Aviation Administration.
+Santa Monica Airport has a rich history, but look at it today: an aircraft carrier afloat in a sea of homes.
+No one would ever put it there now.
+Sustainability and safety argue for closing the airport, reclaiming land bought by residents with a park bond.

 C’mon, FAA, what about safety?